tetrabiodistributed/project-tetra/02_Development/3WayOring/3WayValve/readme.md

 * M3 x 6 screw
      * https://www.mcmaster.com/92000a116
+     or
      * https://www.homedepot.com/p/Everbilt-M3-0-5-x-6-mm-Phillips-Pan-Head-Zinc-Plated-Machine-Screw-3-Pack-802698/204282657
 * M3 washer with a minimum 8mm OD (outer diameter)
      * https://www.mcmaster.com/91116a120
+     or
      * https://www.homedepot.com/p/Everbilt-M3-Zinc-Plated-Steel-Flat-Washers-5-Pack-803518/204284512

-Blind tap the screw hole at the bottom of the 3WayValveCock
+Blind tap the screw hole at the bottom of the 3WayValveCock.
+If you don't have access to a tap, you can force the m3 screw into the hole.
+If it's not easy going, pre-heat the screw to make it easier.

 Assemble, per drawing